larrydodson/election_analysis/README.md

 ---
 ## 4. Summary of the Election Audit

-  From the Figures above, and also referencing Figure-4 below, we summarize the Results and findings of this audit.
+  From the Figures above, and referencing Figure-4 below, we summarize the Results and findings of this audit.
 In this election:
   - total votes = 369,711 votes
   - for each of the three counties:
       - Arapahoe: 24,801 votes at 6.7% of the total votes